cornerstone-data/papers/architecture_vision/Cornerstone_Architecture_Vision.md

 ## **Mapping current architecture to future architecture**

-We can first map the extract, transform, and publish buckets into the high-level jobs that USEEIO/CEDA code does today:
+We can first map the extract, transform, and publish buckets into the high-level jobs that USEEIO/CEDA code does today (Figure 2).

-![High-level code organization for the ETL codebase.](etl.png)
+![High-level code organization for the ETL codebase.](etl.png) Figure 2.
+High-level organization of Cornerstone’s future architecture.

-Digging a level deeper, we can then categorize existing code into one of these three buckets or the `Shared platform utilities` bucket.
+Digging a level deeper, we can then categorize existing code into one of these three buckets or the `Shared platform utilities` bucket (Figure 3).
 Future code we’d want to add as Cornerstone expands can also be easily categorized.

 ![Diagram of Cornerstone's ETL vision, organizing current and future modules into the extract, transform, load steps.](future_arch.png)
+Figure 3.
+Cornerstone’s future architecture with current and future modules organized into the extract, transform, load steps.

 Most notably: